Skip to content

 Description

-Koski Mehmed Pasha Mosque, dating from the 17th century, is one of the most beautiful in Mostar.
-From its minaret, visitors are treated to a spectacular view of the Old Bridge and the Neretva River.
-It is one of the finest Ottoman mosques in Bosnia and Herzegovina and a favourite destination for tourists drawn by its atmosphere and vistas.
-Built in 1617 at the order of Koska Mehmed Pasha, a renowned Mostar bey commander, it stands as a classic example of Ottoman sacred architecture.
+Koski Mehmed-pašina Mosque from the 17th century is one of the most beautiful in Mostar.
+Its minaret offers a spectacular view of the Old Bridge and the Neretva River.
+Koski Mehmed-pašina Mosque in Mostar is one of the most beautiful Ottoman mosques in Bosnia and Herzegovina and a favorite destination for tourists because of its atmosphere and views.
+It was built in 1617 on the orders of Koska Mehmed Pasha, a well-known Mostar military commander, and is a classic example of Ottoman religious architecture.

 The mosque is celebrated for its elegant minaret and harmonious interior, featuring wooden balconies and Ottoman decorative details.
 Its crowning feature is the minaret viewpoint, from which visitors can take in a panoramic view of the Old Bridge, the Neretva, and the old quarter of Mostar — a scene beloved by photographers and travellers alike.